dexpota/cheatsheets/.github/README.md

 without adding an extension, add this line on top `<!-- vim: syntax=Markdown -->`.
 According to `github-linguist`, it should be possible to do this with the `.gitattributes` but it doesn't seems to work at the moment.

+## TODO

+- Automatically generate the readme file with the list of cheatsheets in the repository;